chamarapaul/poetic-source/poems/objectivec/ocean-search.md

   - ocean
   - binary-search
   - tides
-preview: "A binary search through ocean depths becomes a meditation on memory and searching, where each comparison draws us deeper into the waters of recollection."
+preview: "A binary search through ocean depths becomes a meditation on memory and searching, where each comparison draws us deeper into the waters of recollection"
 notes:
   composition: |
     The poem follows the traditional 5-7-5-7-7 syllable pattern of tanka, with each line serving both as valid Objective-C code and poetic imagery.
 The ocean metaphor connects the technical concept of binary search with the emotional journey of seeking memories in deepening waters.
 Method names like `searchWaters` and `searchDeeper` extend the oceanic theme.
 The `Fish` represent precious memories to be caught from the depths, echoing David Lynch's quote: